jmctiernan24/PHYS230-Final-Project/README.md

 4. old_two_comp.py

 An old version of code 1 that uses numpy exclusively (and only includes Runge Kutta evolution), leading to a very slow code.
-It is including in the repository to show how much more efficient it is to use numba as opposed to numpy.roll.
+It is included in the repository to show how much more efficient it is to use numba as opposed to numpy.roll.

 Instructions to run code: